mmcintyre1/its-my-notes/notes/quotes/favorite-quotes.md

 > Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do.
 - Donald Knuth

+> Any sufficiently advanced technology is indistinguishable from magic.
+- Arthur C. Clarke

+> I apologize for such a long letter - I didn't have time to write a short one.
+- Mark Twain

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+- Antoine de Saint-Exupéry